bitrix24/b24restdocs/api-reference/catalog/store-product/catalog-store-product-list.md

 catalog.storeproduct.list(select, filter, order, start)
 ```

-The method retrieves stock balances by warehouses filtered according to the specified criteria.
+This method retrieves inventory balances filtered by the specified criteria.

-If the operation is successful, a list of stock balances by warehouses is returned in the response body.
+If the operation is successful, a list of inventory balances will be returned in the response body.

 ## Parameters